-Mr. Tozer has also served as a charter member of Fannie Mae’s National Lender Advisory Board since 2008.
-Since 2002, Mr. Tozer has been a member of Freddie Mac’s National Lender Advisory Board.
-From 2002 to 2004, he was Chairman of the Capital Markets committee of the Mortgage Bankers Association of America (MBA).
-While Chairman, Mr. Tozer successfully worked with Ginnie Mae to change the structure of the Ginnie Mae II security.
-He also significantly influenced MBA’s decision to advocate for the Federal Home Loan Banks as an effective alternative to Fannie Mae and Freddie Mac.
-Mr. Tozer also served as a member of the Mortgage Bankers Association Board of Governors from 2002 to 2004, as trustee of the Ohio Mortgage Bankers Association from 1999 to 2001, and as part of the Fannie Mae Midwest Secondary Advisory Group from 1994 to 1999.
+Mr. Tozer served as a charter member of Fannie Mae’s National Lender Advisory Board until 2009.
+He was also a member of Freddie Mac’s National Lender Advisory Board.
+In addition, he was chairman of the Capital Markets Committee of the Mortgage Bankers Association of America (MBA) from 2002 to 2004, a member of the MBA Board of Governors from 2002 to 2004, a trustee of the Ohio Mortgage Bankers Association from 1999 to 2001, and as part of the Fannie Mae Midwest Secondary Advisory Group from 1994 to 1999.

 Mr. Tozer received his Bachelor of Science Degree in Accounting and Finance from Indiana University.
 He became a Certified Public Accountant in 1980 and a Certified Management Accountant in 1984.
 He and his wife Sandy live in Fairfax, VA.